semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ![Adding a second job](./img/jobs-parallel.jpg)

-Press:

-- (A) X next to the job to delete a job
-- (B) "Delete block" to delete all jobs
+You can delete a job by pressing the X sign next to it.
+To delete the whole block, scroll down and click on **Delete block...**.

 </TabItem>
 <TabItem value="yaml" label="YAML">